godotengine/emacs-gdscript-mode/README.md

 ## Credits ##

-This is based on the [gdscript-mode](https://github.com/akoaysigod/gdscript-mode) package that is not in active development anymore.
+This is based on:

+1. The [gdscript-mode](https://github.com/akoaysigod/gdscript-mode) package that is not in active development anymore.
+1. Python support from Emacs 27.
+GDScript took inspiration from Python so a lot of the Python package works well for it.